top of page

 There’s no catch.
 WAG is all about women supporting each other and giving back to the community.
 Each event includes an optional donation component where you can receive an in-game advantage if you donate to the local charity specified for that event.
 Donate what you’re comfortable with—a collection of small contributions makes a big difference!

-• Donations can be made online (with your receipt shown to organizers) or by cheque (with a sealed envelope and your contact details if you require a receipt).
-VISIT THE CHARITIES PAGE for more information about our charitable partners and links to donate
+• How do I make a donation?
+These can be made online (with your print or e-receipt shown to organizers) or by cheque (with a sealed envelope and your contact details if you require a receipt).
+VISIT THE CHARITIES PAGE for more information about our charitable partners and links to donate.

 Event Format, Rules & Customization